Anne Liu Kellor

 How can I help more BIPOC and other marginalized (disabled, queer, etc.) writers access your classes and services?

-I am heartened by the newly emerging models of fee-structures that seek to rebalance access and equity, and I continue to evolve my own learning and practices to make my offerings more available to those without financial means, while still paying myself a living wage as an independent artist and teacher living in an expensive city.
+I am heartened by the newly emerging models of sliding scale fee structures that seek to rebalance access and equity, and I continue to evolve my own learning and practices to make my offerings more available to those without financial means, while still paying myself a living wage as an independent artist and teacher living in an expensive city (Seattle).
 This requires that more of us with privilege step up and recognize the value in freely offering more resources to others in order for our collective communities to become more diverse, liberatory, and anti-racist.
 Unlearning capitalistic norms and becoming more generous by recognizing our true means is a lifelong evolving practice that ultimately gives back to our own wellbeing and humanity.
 Thank you for learning alongside me!

 image2.jpeg